isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/House-to-House-and-Street-Collections-Licence.md

 <strong>What are the regulations for House to House Streets Collection (HHSC) licence?</strong><br>
 For information on the regulations under the House to House and Street Collections Act, please click here.
 <br>
-The Licensing Officer may also impose additional licensing conditions which will be stated in the issued House to House and Street Collections licence.
+The Regulatory Officer may also impose additional licensing conditions which will be stated in the issued House to House and Street Collections licence.
 </li>

 <li>